ZhgChg.Li

 What are iOS Certificates, Identifiers & Profiles and Some Notes on Unified Management of Certificates and CI/CD with Fastlane Match

-Introduction to the relationship between Certificates, Identifiers & Profiles and using Fastlane Match to centrally manage issued certificates and integrate them into the CI/CD workflow.
+Introduction to the Relationship Between Certificates, Identifiers & Profiles and Using Fastlane Match to Centralize Certificate Issuance Management and Integrate into CI/CD Workflows

 Photo by marcos mayer